 I have been involved in freelance photography for thirty one years, and photography in general for forty six.
 I used a camera for the first time at age thirteen (a Kodak Brownie 44a 127 roll film camera).
 Since then I have worked with small, medium, and large format film cameras.
 In 2004 digital technology had become mature enough for me to invest in my first DSLR.
-My current front line equipment comprises medium and small format DSLRs, though the medium format camera has become my workhorse in carrying about 99% of the load these days.
+My current front line equipment comprises medium and small format DSLRs, though the medium format camera has become the workhorse in carrying about 99% of the load these days.
 It is better suited to the creation of large prints.

 Groundstar Shadowlight Art